Dr Gavin Robinson: Manuscript Transcription and Data Services

 Historical Manuscript Transcription, XML Markup, and Data Entry

 I can deliver very accurate full text transcripts of historical manuscripts according to any transcription conventions you specify.
-I can often expand abbreviations if required.
+I can usually expand abbreviations if required.
 Transcripts can be delivered as plain text, word processor files, or XML.
 Markup can include the structure of the text, named entities, and dates.
-I am familiar with TEI P5.
+I am familiar with TEI P5 and Oxygen XML Editor.

 Marking up names is very easy to do during first pass transcription and will add very little time.
 Manually marking up names later is more labour-intensive, and Named Entity Recognition software is likely to be less accurate than a skilled and experienced transcriber.
 Even in a plain text transcript, names can be marked up with XML tags or simple markup like wikilinks.